 Make the first action and easy "Yes" then they can follow up with a more targeted nurture campaign.

 Are you providing a smooth and compelling journey (from member shared message to referral page to action)?

-Update your Referral Reward - See the Referral Reward suggestions in the Brand Visits article for ways to make your rewards more appealing to new referrals.
+Update your Referral Reward - See the Referral Reward suggestions in the Referral Visits article for ways to make your rewards more appealing to new referrals.
 Also, look for ways to make the referral reward stand out more on the referral page.